How to generate the Design History File for your medical device

 • When a Ketryx Project contains dependencies, Ketryx automatically detects vulnerabilities and presents them on the Vulnerabilities page within the SBOM module - see Vulnerability Management

-• Alternatively, vulnerabilities from a scanning tool that you already use can be reported via CycloneDX
+• Alternatively, vulnerabilities from a scanning tool that you already use can be reported via SPDX or CycloneDX

 • Vulnerabilities are not available in the standard "Create item" dropdown on the All Items page, and cannot be edited in the same way as other configuration items (like Requirements or Risks)